What You Need to Know About Pipe Fitter or Steamfitter

 Featured schools near , edit

-These are the skills Pipe Fitters and Steamfitters say are the most useful in their careers:
+When polled, Pipe Fitters and Steamfitters say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.